haha150/dolospy/README.md

 sudo bash setup.sh
 ```

 This installs all dependencies: Python 3, pip, bridge-utils, iptables, ebtables, arptables, isc-dhcp-client, tmux, and the Python packages (fastapi, uvicorn, python-socketio, scapy, pyyaml, netifaces).
-It also disables services that could leak traffic (systemd-timesyncd, apt auto-updates, unattended-upgrades) and sets `/etc/resolv.conf` to `8.8.8.8` as a safe default.
+It also disables services that could leak traffic (systemd-resolved, systemd-timesyncd, apt auto-updates, unattended-upgrades) and sets `/etc/resolv.conf` to `8.8.8.8` as a safe default.

 Tailscale is also installed by the setup script but is **optional** — the core bridge/NAC bypass works without it.
 If Tailscale is not available, the web UI binds to `127.0.0.1` (accessible via SSH tunnel or WiFi hotspot).